 If you climb above the diagonal line, you enter the very first chimney, which

 is borderline class-4 but takes you to the top of Glacier Notch in five

-Note that there is an easier way to get to the top of Glacier Notch:
+If you don't like steep walls, there is an easier way to get to the top of Glacier Notch:

 before you reach Glacier Notch on the sandy use-trail,